Geronimo Villanueva

 Geronimo L. Villanueva (born April 9, 1978) is a planetary astronomer at NASA Goddard Space Flight Center.
 Some of his contributions include the identification of an ancient ocean on Mars, sensitive searches of primordial water in comets, and the search and possible discovery of organics on Mars.
 His work on high-resolution molecular spectroscopy of planetary and cometary atmospheres led the International Astronomical Union to name minor planet 9724 after Villanueva, while the American Astronomical Society awarded him the Urey Prize (young planetary scientist of the year) in 2015.

 Early life

 Villanueva is a Mendoza, Argentina native.
-He earned his undergrad studies and master's degree at Universidad de Mendoza.
+He earned his undergraduate degree and master's degree at Universidad de Mendoza.
 He conducted his Ph.D. research in Germany at the Max Planck Institute for Solar System Research from 2001 to 2004, graduating in November 2004 at the Freiburg University.
-He was awarded a National Research Council (United States) fellowship in 2005 to conduct planetary research at NASA Goddard Space Flight Center.
+He was awarded a National Research Council fellowship in 2005 to conduct planetary research at NASA Goddard Space Flight Center.